distri/builder/main.coffee.md

 `compileFile` take a fileData and returns a buildData.
 A buildData has a `path`, and properties for what type of content was built.

-TODO: Allow for files to generate docs and code at the same time.

     compileFile = ({path, content}) ->
       [name, extension] = [withoutExtension(path), fileExtension(path)]